Georgia Fowler Stuns In A Blue Bikini At The Beach

 It looked like the photo was taken on a cloudy day.

 In addition, Georgia shared three photos that gave her followers a peek at her surroundings.
-One picture showed a nice beach scene, with rocky cliffs and people playing in the ocean.
+One picture showed a nice beach scene with rocky cliffs and people playing in the ocean.
 Red-orange flowers could be seen in the foreground.

 Another shot offered a dramatic look at the side of the cliffs.
-The rocks were white with hints of orange color, and were abstract shapes.
+The rocks were white with hints of orange color and were abstract shapes.

 The final photo was of a luxurious pool that jutted into the ocean.